We all get them.

 If you have a broken window, for example, you already understand the problem.

 And the solution is pretty obvious.

-So that’s our first step – figuring out where your cravings come from.
+So that’s our first step: figuring out where your cravings are coming from.

 Where Do Cravings Come From?